NanoComp/mpb/doc/docs/Python_Tutorial.md

 As our beginning example, we'll compute the band structure of a two-dimensional square lattice of dielectric rods in air.
 See Chapter 5 of [Photonic Crystals: Molding the Flow of Light (second edition)](http://ab-initio.mit.edu/book).
 We'll first specify the parameters and geometry of the simulation, and then tell it to run and give us the output.

-All of the parameters, each of which corresponds to a Python variable, have default setting, so we only need to specify the ones we need to change.
+All of the parameters, each of which corresponds to a keyword argument to the `ModeSolver` constructor, have default settings, so we only need to specify the ones we need to change.
 One of the parameters, `num_bands`, controls how many bands (eigenstates) are computed at each k point.
 The default is 1 which is too small; let's set it to a larger value:

 ```py
 num_bands = 8
 ```

 The next thing we want to set is the set of k points (Bloch wavevectors) we want to compute the bands at.
-This is controlled by the variable `k_points`, a list of 3-vectors which is initially empty.
+This is controlled by the argument `k_points`, a list of 3-vectors which is initially empty.
 We'll set it to the corners of the irreducible Brillouin zone of a square lattice, Gamma, X, M, and Gamma again:

 ```py
 k_points = [mp.Vector3(),          # Gamma